-PTE essays are a form of exam testing which will look at assessing every facet of both your writing skills and ability.
+PTE essays are a form of exam testing that will assess every facet of your writing skills and ability.

 PTE essays have become one of the more frequent standardised tests that assess writing competency over the years.
-You can expect to complete at least one PTE essay during the course of your studies.
+You can expect to complete at least one PTE essay during your studies.

 Whilst PTE essays can seem daunting, and many myths have arisen around the difficulty or perceived difficulty of PTE writing, the reality is that, for someone who is well prepared, a PTE essay can be completed with relative ease and very minimal fuss.

-We’re going to be going through the ins and outs of PTE essays, discussing what they are exactly, how to prepare for them, avoiding some of the common pitfalls around PTE essay writing, as well as a general FAQ around PTE essays and the writing process.
+We will be going through the ins and outs of PTE essays, discussing what they are strict, how to prepare for them, and avoiding some of the common pitfalls around PTE essay writing, as well as a general FAQ around PTE essays and the writing process.

 It is hoped that having read through this guide, you will have both the confidence and the preparation needed to conquer the PTE essay process.

-Firstly, we will be discussing exactly what PTE essays are, what their purpose is, and how they precisely assess your writing competency and proficiency.
+Firstly, we will be discussing exactly what PTE essays are, their purpose, and how they assess your writing competency and proficiency.

-PTE essays encourage robust debate, as well as testing your writing skillset and creative content writing.
-They are centralised on one contentious topic, and require the answer to be either agree or disagree, or provide some form of affirmative.
+PTE essays encourage robust debate and testing of your writing skillset and creative content writing.
+They are centralised on one contentious topic and require the answer to be either agree or disagree or provide some form of affirmative.

 A vast majority of PTE essay subjects are based solely on contentious political and social issues that are currently present in this day and age.
-They are designed to encourage lively writing, whilst also testing conclusion writing and writing based on an answer.
+They encourage lively writing while testing conclusions and essays based on an answer.

 Some example subjects that could be used in a PTE essay are: